Child and Adolescent Mental Health

 Entry requirements

-Candidates will normally have a first class or upper second class (2:1) honours degree in a relevant discipline from a UK institution or the CNAA or equivalent.
-Applicants who have a lower second class (2:2) degree or practitioner qualification at diploma level and can demonstrate an ability to work at masters level will also be considered.
-A Disclosure and Barring Service (DBS) check is mandatory.
-Candidates need a high level of competence in both spoken and written English (TOEFL/IELTS 6.5 with a minimum of 6.0 in each band).
+If you have a lower second class (2:2) degree or practitioner qualification at diploma level and can demonstrate your ability to work at Master’s level you will also be considered.
+A Disclosure and Barring Service (DBS) check is mandatory for entry onto this course.

 Months of entry